-Teenagers experience depression similar to adults, however they could experience their feelings more intensely.
-Feeling down a few relationship issue or an upcoming examination is regular.
-Teen depression is a serious issue, but can be helped if you know the symptoms.
+Teenagers experience depression similar to adults, however, they could experience their feelings more intensely.
+Feeling down a few relationship issues or an upcoming examination is regular.
+Teen depression is a serious issue but can be helped if you know the symptoms.

 Depressed teens typically have issues at home and/or school.
 In many instances, the parents are depressed, as depression tends to run in families.

 It is necessary to keep in mind that the behavior of depressed teenagers may differ from the behavior of depressed adults.
 Most teens having additional psychiatric disorders, such as behavior disorders or substance abuse problems.

 The following are among the most typical signs of teen depression.

 - Frequent sadness, tearfulness, crying